munirsaracoglu/ToDo_List_New_Repo/README.md

 # Overview

 It is a simple to-do app that acts as a sandbox for QA Interns.
+Setup instructions can be found in [project-setup.md](docs/instructions/project-setup.md).

 ## Technical Overview